dryutsun/timemapclone/readme.md

 I would like the timemap to be as open to the user as possible, i.e. it could also be used to track a missing cat.
 It could also be used to track where you had certain thoughts during the day and so forth.

+## Installation Instructions

+1. Clone this repository.
+2. Navigate to the timemap folder.
+3. Inside of the timemap folder, enter the following command `npm install`
+4. Sign up for Mapbox account and retrieve an API key.
+5. Inside of the public/js folder, find the following files indexmap.js and map.js and assign `mapboxgl.accessToken = <yourkey>`.

 ## Tech Stack
 - Postgres